What is creative strategy – and why does the very mention of it bamboozle so many? Our resident expert explains…

 “Once you see a campaign in its entirety, you then realise how important it is that it all hangs on something” – Now Go Create’s Anahita Milligan

 The importance of strategy in creative campaigns is not lost on Anahita Milligan, a seasoned media planner whose Now Go Create courses leave delegates with a crystal clear picture of how to map out their next campaign.
-Here’s her take on where exactly strategy sits on the creativity spectrum…
+Our interview with a creative strategist reveals her take on how strategy and creativity feed off each other.

 What do people often incorrectly think strategy is?